-Combat Robot is a robot sport which involves custom-built robots used in different ways to destroy another robot.
+Combat Robot is a robot sport that involves custom-built robots used in different ways to destroy another robot.
 The machines are remote controlled and the aim is to disable the opponent’s machine.
 Robot combat does not fit in the definition of a real sport as it is not a human physical activity, but is included on this list of sports due to similarities to other fighting sports.

 Robot combat gained huge popularity in 1990s and 2000s where popular shows like Robot Wars, Battlebots and Robotica following the spirit of Robot combat were aired.
 Some events shy away from violence, there are alternatives to these competitions like FIRST and BEST Robotics.